 Section 34 of the Arbitration Act provides for circumstances in which an application to set aside the arbitral award can be made to a court.
-An award may be set aside if a party was under some incapacity, the arbitration agreement was not valid under the subjected law, notice was not given to the party for appointment of an arbitrator, the party was not given the opportunity to present its case, the award passed was out of the scope of the submissions to arbitration, or the composition of the arbitrat tribunal or the procedure was not according to the agreement.
+An award may be set aside if a party was under some incapacity, the arbitration agreement was not valid under the subjected law, notice was not given to the party for appointment of an arbitrator, the party was not given the opportunity to present its case, the award passed was out of the scope of the submissions to arbitration, or the composition of the arbitral tribunal or the procedure was not according to the agreement.

-The Section provides two further grounds when the court can set aside the award, even if the party has not pleaded them, i.e. the subject-matter is not capable of settlement by arbitration, and the award is in conflict with the public policy of India.
-An award is said to be in conflict with public policy of India, only if the making of the award was induced or affected by fraud or corruption or was in violation of Section 75 or Section 81 of the Arbitration Act, in contravention with fundamental policy of Indian law or in conflict with the most basic notions of morality or justice.
+Further, the Section provides two additional grounds when the court can set aside the award, i.e. the subject-matter is not capable of settlement by arbitration, or if the award is in conflict with the public policy of India.
+An award is said to be in conflict with public policy of India, only in limited circumstances, These circumstances are: the making of the award was induced or affected by fraud or corruption, or was in violation of Section 75 or Section 81 of the Arbitration Act (which deal with confidentiality of, and admissibility of evidence relating to conciliation proceedings, respectively); the award is in contravention with the fundamental policy of Indian law; or the award is in conflict with the most basic notions of morality or justice.
+It has been clarified that, a contravention of the fundamental policy of Indian law shall not entail a review on the merits of the dispute.
 Arbitral awards arising out of arbitrations other than international commercial arbitrations may also be set aside on the ground of conflict with public policy of India if the court finds that the award is vitiated by patent illegality appearing on the face of the award.